Skip to content

 Implementation tierToolRole

-Device interaction (iOS)In-tree rn-fast-runner XCTest rig (scripts/rn-fast-runner/) — POST /command HTTPNative iOS device control.
-Always calls XCUIApplication.activate() per request (D1219, PR #164). iOS no longer requires agent-device.
+Device interaction (iOS)In-tree rn-fast-runner XCTest rig (packages/rn-fast-runner/) — POST /command HTTPNative iOS device control.
+Always calls XCUIApplication.activate() per request (D1219, PR #164).
+The in-tree runner is the sole iOS device backend.

 App introspectionCustom MCP server → Hermes CDP via WebSocketPersistent WebSocket — reads React fiber tree, store state, network, console, errors